lucaluke88/various-stuff/README.md

 lucaluke-hacks-stuffs
 =====================

-My works for the community
+My works for the community, in various programming languages.
+See respective descriptions and the license file for further information.